 Which brings us nicely to another Paris preoccupation: where to eat.
 ‘I love Chez Janou for Sunday lunch,’ says Pandora, ‘I always order the scallop-and-spelt risotto and the chocolate mousse is legendary.
 Also Café Angelina is good for a touristy-but-pretty tea.
 And I love Grand Amour for dinner – the food is brilliant’.

-But where there’s fine dining, there must always be suitably enjoyable imbibing.
+But where there’s fine dining, there must always be imbibing.
 Pandora’s establishments of choice?
 ‘You can’t beat Hôtel Costes for cocktails and people-watching.
-If you’re looking for something super snazzy, Kong bar in the Pompidou Center is pretty spectacular.’
+If you’re looking for something snazzy, Kong bar in the Pompidou Center is pretty spectacular.’

-Naturally, the ever-stylish Sykes is a savvy shopper.
-‘In the Marais, I love the Merci concept store for homewares, which is housed in a 19th-century fabric factory, and Kiliwatch for vintage – I bought a zebra faux-fur coat for €70 on my last trip, which is proving the perfect foil for winter.
+Naturally, the ever-stylish Sykes is a savvy shopper, too.
+‘In the Marais, I love the Merci concept store for homewares, housed in a 19th-century fabric factory, and Kiliwatch for vintage – I bought a zebra faux-fur coat for €70 on my last trip, which is proving the perfect foil for winter.
 My husband [ad director, Ollie Tritton] and I always have a good root around the unisex French brand, Ami, too.’

 In between all that, you may want to squeeze in some sightseeing.
 Or, having been to Paris before, you may not.
-But if you do manage to tear yourselves away from the bedroom, bars and brasseries, Pandora’s tip is the Palais de Tokyo, which has a brilliant wall-sized magazine collection.
-‘And pottering around Montmartre and the Marais is always a joy, too,’ she adds.
+But if you do manage to tear yourselves away from the city’s bedroom, bars and brasseries, Pandora’s cultural cue is the Palais de Tokyo, which has a brilliant wall-sized magazine collection.
+‘And pottering around Montmartre and the Marais is always a joy,’ she adds.
 All you need now is the hotel.
 Luckily, we’ve got plenty…

-Browse and book our full collection of romantic hotels in Paris at Mr & Mrs Smith.
+Follow Pandora’s lead and fall for our full collection of romantic hotels in Paris.